icook/yota/README.md

 compatibility.
 This should be the last time as this code base is maturing, but be cautious if upgrading any production code to the latest release.**

+**Breaking Changes Are:**
++ Validation methods now return a tuple containing (1) Success value (2) Data (Json or rendered form).

++ Semantics with which Nodes interact with piecewise validation have changed with the re-write, but this only effects people writing custom Nodes.

 Getting Started
 ================